CHATTG1/PredictiveModeling/pm_service_api_batch.md

 # Machine Learning service batch job API for IBM SPSS Modeler models

-The batch job API for the {{site.data.keyword.pm_full}} service supports the long-running tasks related to model training, model evaluation, and batch scoring.
+The batch job API for the {{site.data.keyword.pm_full}} service supports the long-running tasks that relate to model training, model evaluation, and batch scoring.
 This API manages two asset types: the IBM® SPSS® Modeler stream files that are used in the batch jobs and the job definitions that are submitted.